How to apply

 - Find your course using the online course search

-For Higher Education courses you need to submit your application via UCAS.
+For full-time Foundation/Initial Year, Foundation Degrees and HND/HNC courses you need to submit your application via UCAS.
 You'll need the UCAS course code, which is on the relevant course page of our website along with a link to the right UCAS webpage.

-Courses awarded by our partner universities (City University London and London Metropolitan University) are listed on UCAS under the partner university.
+Courses awarded by our partner universities are listed on UCAS under the partner university.